-Please read all of this information ahead of your May graduation ceremony.
+Please read all of this information ahead of your graduation in July.

 Graduation ceremonies are held on central campus in the Octagon Centre.
 The full address of the venue is: